 Below is a screenshot of the filled out Deploy form.
-Specify the Python script file you used (xgboost_model_api. py) as well as the name of the function you want to deploy (api_predict()).
-You can select the compute resource size and the environment needed for your script.
-You can also provide an example of a dataset you want to pass to the API.
+Specify the Python script file you used (xgboost_model_api.py) as well as the name of the function you want to deploy (api_predict()).
+Also provide an example of a dataset you want to pass to the API.
 In this case, you may use the example mentioned above.

-The last step is to specify the dependencies, if any, of your deployed function.
-This can be done by clicking the Add Requirements option.
-Include the name of your pip or apt requirements file.
+The last step is to specify the dependencies of your deployed function.
+This can be done by clicking the Edit option of the Environment Configuration section.
+Include the name of your pip requirements file.
 We recommend putting that file in the same folder as the Python script containing your deployed function.

-Click Deploy and your function has now been deployed as a REST API.
+Click Save and your function has now been deployed as a REST API.

 Next, take a look at the Versions tab of your API.
-An example snapshot is below.
+Below is an example snapshot.